turingschool/mod-0-curriculum/session5/index.md

 ### Practice - 20 minutes
 In program-specific groups of 2-3, work through the exercises in the [Annotations Practice repo](https://github.com/turingschool/annotation_practice).
 - Carefully read the instructions in the `README` before starting
 - Take turns being the driver and navigator, but all members of the group should have annotations for each file.
-- You may need to reference your notes, Mod 1 Prework, and/or Google
+- You may need to reference your notes, Mod 1 Pre-work, and/or Google
 - Be sure to use code comments (`CMD + /`) on each line of code

 After the time is up, we will share our annotations in smaller groups!

 ### Close out

 * This is your last mod 0 session
-* All that's left is to turn in your mod 1 prework
+* All that's left is to turn in your mod 1 pre-work
 * Check the calendar for Mod 1 Orientation
 * When you start working on Mythical Creatures in Mod 1, think back to OOP, classes and methods in Mod 0
 * Moving forward: